Synth (SN50) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Synth Historical Price

-According to the latest data gathered on Synth live price page, the current price of Synth is 3.7USD.
-The circulating supply of Synth(SN50) is 1.26M SN50 , giving it a market capitalization of $4.67M.
+According to the latest data gathered on Synth live price page, the current price of Synth is 3.6USD.
+The circulating supply of Synth(SN50) is 1.26M SN50 , giving it a market capitalization of $4.53M.

 - 30 Days0.00%$ --$ 4.2164$ 2.9287